JESSON||RAINS ATTORNEYS AT LAW

 Point number two: Do not answer the complaint without first consulting with an attorney.
 In an answer, you will generally just admit or deny the allegations to the complaint, but that is not the only response that is available.
 There are several ways that you may be able to get the lawsuit dismissed (meaning the case is thrown out), but that option is not available if you admit or deny allegations in the answer first.
 By doing that yourself, you may be preventing an attorney from later dismissing the lawsuit.

 For most people who are sued, it is for the first time in their lives (and hopefully the only time).
-Once the shock, confusion, and anger has worn off, it is important not to bury your head in the snow.
+Once the shock, confusion, and anger has worn off, it is important not to bury your head in the sand.
 Contact a litigation attorney who can help you navigate through the civil system and, hopefully, get your case resolved in the most efficient way possible.
 If done correctly, you may save a lot of money; however, trying to handle it yourself oftentimes results in the expenditure of more money.
 If you or anyone you know has been sued, please give the attorneys at Jesson & Rains a call.

 0 Comments